EASL Champions Week: Imports

-Each team can register two foreign players, plus an Asian heritage or naturalized player as imports.
+Each team can select two foreigners into active roster in each game, plus an Asian heritage import or naturalized player.

 Venues

 Games were held in Japan, on the home venues of the two qualified Japanese teams – Utsunomiya Brex and the Ryukyu Golden Kings.
 There were ten games in total.
 Utsunomiya hosted six of the eight group stage games, while Ryukyu hosted the remaining two games, as well as the third place game and final.

 Draw

 The official draw for the 2022–23 EASL season was held on 28 June 2022 at the Shangri-La at the Fort, Manila in Taguig.
 For the Champions Week the groupings were retained.

 The teams were drawn in two groups.
 A coin flipping mechanic was used; each champion in each domestic league was to choose a coin side.
 The winner of the coin flip was placed on Group A while the other placed in Group B. The identity of the Philippine representatives were yet to be determined at the time of the draw.

 Another draw was held to determine the schedule of the games.